imahdi2006/Movie-Website/README.md

-# React Project with API Integration, React Router, and Hooks
+# Movie Website with React

 ## Introduction
-This is a React project that integrates with an external API, uses React Router for navigation, and leverages various React hooks for state management and side effects.
-The application consists of three main pages and includes a dark mode/light mode toggle.
+This is a movie website built with React that integrates with an external API to fetch movie data.
+The application uses React Router for navigation between pages and leverages various React hooks for state management and side effects.
+The website consists of three main pages and includes a dark mode/light mode toggle for user convenience.

 ## Table of Contents
 1. [Features](#features)